-Watch episodes of The Curse of Oak Island.
-Follow the links in this article to see what happened in each episode, and tune in Tuesdays at 9/8c for all-new episodes.
+Watch full episodes of The Curse of Oak Island online now.
+Follow the links in this article to see what happened in each episode.

 Since 2014, fans of the HISTORY series The Curse of Oak Island have been watching Michigan brothers Rick and Marty Lagina pursue one of the Western hemisphere's most intriguing mysteries.
 Following in a long line of treasure-hunting hopefuls, including President Franklin Roosevelt, the brothers have been trying to extract a hidden trove believed buried more than 200 years ago on this tiny island off the coast of Nova Scotia—a tantalizing cache rumored to be everything from pirate booty to the Holy Grail to the Ark of the Covenant.